Skip to main navigation Skip to search Skip to main content

 Biography

-In 2024, Megan received the Australian and New Zealand Society of Criminology's Early Career Award.
+In 2024, Megan received the Australian and New Zealand Society of Criminology's Early Career Award in recognition of her article 'Gangland and Task Force Gain'.
 The same year, she was awarded a Visiting Fellowship at the Centre of Law and Society, Cardiff University.

 Megan is also a member of the Editorial Review Board of Policing: An International Journal, and sits on the Advisory Board of the European Research Council-funded project RECEDE, which investigates the regulation and oversight of criminal justice custody.